The Ba Foundation is a non-profit organization offering a FREE annual health clinic to those in need.

 - In 2017 we administered 600 rubella vaccines, provided 75 cataract eye surgeries, gave 750 dental cleanings and treatments, blood pressure tests and eye exams and treatments, and gave out 750 personal hygiene kits.

-To help keep these annual health clinics going, please make a donation today.
+To help keep these annual health clinics going, please consider making a donation towards the 2018 clinic.
 100% percent of your donation will go to the people in need of these vital health care treatments.
 Big or small, your donation helps.
 The people in these rural villages in the Sawali Sadoba region will be eternally grateful for your support and so will we.